 Lead Paint Safety in NYC Housing

-Lead-based paint and lead-contaminated dust have created health hazards for young children and adults for over a century, but only since the 1970s has lead exposure become a major public health issue.
-Lead-based paint is now illegal to use in residential homes, yet 29 million homes in the U.S. still have lead-based paint hazards, and over two million of these homes have young children residing in them.
+Lead-based paint and lead-contaminated dust have created health hazards for young children and adults for over a century.
+However, lead exposure only became apparent in the 1970s.
+It is illegal to build a home and use lead-based paint, yet 29 million homes in the U.S. still have lead-based paint hazards.
+Over two million of these homes have young children residing in them.
 NYC has regulations against lead paint and laws demanding that landlords identify and resolve any lead-based paint hazards, but residents in older buildings should take extra precautions to ensure young children are not endangered.

 History

 In 1904 Dr. Lockhart Gibson, a physician in Australia, concluded that lead paint in homes was responsible for lead poisoning in children.
 He also gathered that freshly painted or worn, chipping surfaces were of primary concern.
-For the first half of the 20th century, the dangers of lead paint were well known amongst physicians, but lead poisoning was difficult to diagnose due to the lack of available diagnostic tools such as blood testing.
+For the first half of the 20th century, the dangers were well known amongst physicians.
+However, lead poisoning was difficult to diagnose due to the lack of available diagnostic tools such as blood testing.

-Lead paint was finally outlawed in residential buildings in 1978, though lead is still used in boats, cars, and, most commonly, batteries.
-Though lead-based paint is no longer used in residential buildings, tenants living in homes built before the 1970s can still face danger from lead-based paint used in the past.ย
+The city finally outlawed it in residential buildings in 1978.
+However, lead still resides in boats, cars, and, most commonly, batteries.
+Though lead-based paint is not in new construction, tenants living in homes built before 1978 can still face danger from existing lead-based paint.

-Lead paint is particularly dangerous to young children, as they frequently swallow the lead paint chips or dust found on windowsills or doors.
+Lead paint is particularly dangerous to young children, as they frequently swallow the chips or dust found on windowsills or doors.
 Though some symptoms of lead exposure are similar to common diseases (abdominal pain, fatigue, and vomiting), lead poisoning can cause behavior and learning problems in young children as well.
-Lead gets directly absorbed into the body and can penetrate the nervous system, resulting in a disruption of the normal function of calcium and can cause high blood pressure and mental disability.
+The body absorbs lead and it can penetrate the nervous system, resulting in a disruption of the normal function of calcium.
+Lead can also cause high blood pressure and mental disability.
 At high levels, lead poisoning can be fatal.
 Though the risk is highest for young children, lead can also be dangerous to adults.

-In addition to landlords being responsible for lead-based paint testing and risk management, tenants can also take further action to reduce the danger of lead poisoning.
-If you are concerned about lead-based paint in your home, you can get a lead paint inspection or a risk assessment performed by an EPA-certified individual.
-An inspection will tell you the lead content of all of the structural parts of the home, and a risk assessment will determine how dangerous any chipping or peeled paint may be.
-Washing floors, windowsills, toys, and pacifiers frequently can mitigate risk, and if you find peeling paint in the unit, it should be reported promptly to the landlord.
+Tenants can also take further action to reduce the danger of lead poisoning.
+You can get an inspection or a risk assessment performed by an EPA-certified individual.
+An inspection will tell you the lead content of all of the structural parts of the home.
+A risk assessment will determine how dangerous any chipping or peeled paint may be.
+Owners and residents can frequently wash floors, windowsills, toys, and pacifiers.
+If you’re a tenant and find peeling paint, promptly report it to your landlord.

-If a landlord fails to resolve a chipping paint issue or if work is done unsafely, tenants should call 311 or file a claim online to report an issue.
-A city inspector will come to the home, and if peeling lead-based paint is found, the city can order the owner to fix it, issue fines, or fix the problem.
-If it is determined that there is a risk of lead exposure in a home, tenants can have their children tested through the NYC Department of Health and Mental Hygiene.
+Tenants should call 311 or file a claim online to report chipping paint issues or unsafe work.
+A city inspector will come to the home, and if they find peeling paint, they can order the owner to fix it, issue fines, or fix the problem.
+Children can receive testing through the NYC Department of Health and Mental Hygiene.

 Faye Chou